conan-io/docs/reference/commands/lock/upgrade.rst

   }

-And this packages available in the cache:
+And these packages available in the cache:

 .. code-block:: bash